Luchixiang/EMDiffuse/README.md

 python run.py -p test -c config/EMDiffuse-n.json --gpu 0 -b 60 --path /data/EMDiffuse_dataset/brain_test/denoise_test_crop_patches --resume ./experiments/EMDiffuse-n/best --mean 1 --step 1000
 ```

-The diffusion model samples one plausible solution from the learned solution distribution. `mean` denotes the number of outputs you want to generate and averaging. `resume` indicates the path to the model's weight file. `step` controls the number of diffusion steps, with more steps generally leading to higher image quality.
+The diffusion model samples one plausible solution from the learned solution distribution. `mean` denotes the number of outputs to generate and averaging (each individual output and averaged output will be saved). `resume` indicates the path to the model's weight file. `step` controls the number of diffusion steps, with more steps generally leading to higher image quality.

 ## Instructions for EMDiffuse-r (2D EM super-resolution)